0455

 Diseconomies of scale are the rise in long-run average cost that a firm suffers once it becomes too large to run efficiently.

-The point on the long-run average-cost curve where economies stop and diseconomies begin is sometimes called the minimum efficient scale (MES).
+The point on the long-run average-cost curve where economies stop and diseconomies begin is the lowest point on the curve, where average cost is at its minimum.

 Analyse how growing in size affects average total cost (6 marks)